 - Mountain Societies Research Institute (Kyrgyzstan)

-The project is funded by the International Development Research Centre in Canada and the UK Department for International Development.
+The project was funded by the International Development Research Centre in Canada and the UK Department for International Development.